vivopcz/unzip-stream/README.md

 input.pipe(parser).pipe(...);
 ```

+### Change history

+- 0.3.0 - Added full support for Zip64
+- 0.2.3 - Fix compatibility with node4
+- 0.2.2 - Better handling of unicode file names
+- 0.2.0 - Make Extract() emit 'close' only once all files are written
+- 0.1.2 - Deal with non-zip64 files larger than 4GB
+- 0.1.0 - Implemented new streaming engine

 ### What's missing?

 Currently ZIP files up to version 4.5 are supported (which includes Zip64 support - archives with 4GB+ files).
 There's no support for encrypted (password protected) zips, or symlinks.